-It’s a pure and simple zesty vinaigrette made with olive oil, red wine vinegar, and loads of herbs and spices, most of which can be found in an Italian seasoning blend for convenience.
-There’s nothing complicated about this dressing, which means it’s super simple to make to keep on hand, and whenever I run out, I can make it again in a pinch.
-Hop on the homemade dressing train, trust me you’ll never look back!
+This easy homemade Italian dressing is a pure and simple zesty vinaigrette made with olive oil, red wine vinegar, and loads of herbs and spices, most of which can be found in an Italian seasoning blend for convenience.

-- Add 1/4 cup of freshly grated parmesan for extra flavor.
+- Add 1/4 cup of freshly grated Parmesan for extra flavor.

 - Throw in a scoop of Dijon mustard for a kick.